Laurus Škurla: Life

 As the Red Army approached in 1944 during World War II, the brotherhood evacuated the monastery.
 They moved first to Bratislava, and then on to Germany and Switzerland, as they knew the Orthodox Church had been suppressed in the Soviet Union.
 While in Geneva, at the age of sixteen, Vassily became a novice.
 In 1946, after the war, the brotherhood, including Vasiľ, emigrated to the United States.

 They joined Holy Trinity Monastery in Jordanville, New York, established in 1928 by the Russian Orthodox Church Outside of Russia (ROCOR).
 At Jordanville, Vasiľ joined the first class of Holy Trinity Seminary, graduating in 1947 while still a novice.
-In March 1948, Vasiľ was one of three novices who were tonsured ryassophore monks, being given the monastic name 'Laurus.'
+In March 1948, Vasiľ was one of three novices who were tonsured rasophore monks, being given the monastic name 'Laurus.'
 In 1949, Monk Laurus was tonsured to the small schema and then ordained to the diaconate that same year.
 In 1954, he was ordained to the priesthood.
 Fr.
 Laurus was elevated to igumen in 1959.
 In 1966, he was elevated to archimandrite.

 In 1967 Laurus was elected to the episcopate, being consecrated bishop of Manhattan at the Synodal Cathedral of the Theotokos of the Sign in New York City.
 With this elevation came an assignment as secretary of the Synod of Bishops.

 In 1976 Laurus was elected abbot of Holy Trinity Monastery.
 He was also appointed as Bishop of Syracuse and Holy Trinity by the Synod of Bishops.
 In the following years, Laurus traveled and led many pilgrimages throughout the Orthodox Christian world, including to Israel and Mount Athos.
 In 1981, he was elevated to archbishop.

 In October 2001, after the retirement of Metropolitan Vitaly (Ustinov), Archbishop Laurus was elected by the Synod of Bishops as metropolitan of Eastern America and New York and the first hierarch of the Russian Orthodox Church Outside Russia.

 Between May 6 and May 14, 2006, Laurus chaired the fourth All-Diaspora Council of ROCOR.
 By that time, the Soviet Union had fallen and the Russian Orthodox Church began to operate openly again in Russia.
 The Council gave approval for reconciliation and normalization of relations with the Moscow Patriarchate.

 On May 17, 2007 Laurus, with many of the clergy of ROCOR, participated in the signing of the Act of Canonical Communion in Moscow, Russia.
 He participated in a joint celebration of the Divine Liturgy with the Patriarch of Moscow at Christ the Saviour Cathedral in Moscow.
 This historic occasion brought together the churches which had long been separated.

 Metropolitan Laurus died aged 80, in the Holy Trinity Monastery, Jordanville, on March 16, 2008.
 He was buried on March 21 alongside previous leaders of the Russian Church Abroad at Holy Trinity Monastery's cemetery.

 He was succeeded as First Hierarch of the Russian Orthodox Church Outside of Russia by Metropolitan Hilarion (Kapral).